GamerRukky/Pinger/README.md

 ----------

 ## What does it do?
-Once the **`ping`** command has been run, the bot will ping you once every 1.5 seconds.
+Once someone pings @everyone the user who pinged will suffer

 ## FAQ
 - Will it ever stop pinging me?
 No.
 - So how do I stop it pinging me?
 Stop the bot.
 - Can this bot spam-ping others?
-No, it will only ping whoever runs the `ping` command.
+No, it will only ping whoever pings everyone
 - Is this a selfbot?
 No.
 - Can I use this as a selfbot?
 No. [The use of selfbots is forbidden by Discord](https://support.discordapp.com/hc/en-us/articles/115002192352).